 - responding to enquiries about your registration status

 - managing and developing our relationship with you, including sending you guidance and other information and updates about professional practice

 - conducting fitness to practise proceedings and hearings.
-This may include asking you to undergo medical testing or a health assessment if this is relevant to assessing your fitness to practise
+This may include asking you to undergo medical testing or a health assessment, if this is relevant to assessing your fitness to practise

 - checking your identity

 - conducting surveys and research, including inviting you to participate therein

 - enabling you to make payments, for example of your registration fees

 - enabling you to set up and make direct debit payments through a payment service provider.
 Social Work England will receive payment notifications which help us to confirm whether your fees have been paid